Ibrahim-Hak/Telco_Churn_Prediction/README.md

 link to data can be found here https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets

 ## Model Building & Selection
-Three classification models where built including LogisticRegression, RandomForest and MLPClassifier.
+Three classification models where built including LogisticRegression, RandomForest and MLPClassifier.<br>
 Overall, RandomForest performed better on the testing dataset with an accuracy of 96%.
-But with lesser sensitivity when compared to LogisticRegression model indicating the models ability to catch churners.
+But with lesser sensitivity when compared to LogisticRegression model indicating the models ability to catch churners. <br>
 RandomForest model was choosing and the prediction weight were changed in order to improve the sensitivity (0.73 -> 0.80).

 ## Comments On Feature Importances & Possible Churn Drivers.